bilaalrashid/rag-lost/README.md

-# RAG Lost
+# ragtracker

-A web tracker for RAG Lost!
+Tracking website for SUSU RAG's jailbreak and similar events.